red-green/CSEPer2PrisonersDelimma/README.md

 CSEPer2PrisonersDelimma
 =======================

-Prisoners Delimma python code for Per 2 F2014
+Prisoners Delimma python code for Per 2 F2014 will be placed in this repository Working with respository - 12/13/2014